 Sulfur and Bacteria

 When discussing acne treatments, it’s important to consider bacteria as well.
 While sulfur is most useful for reducing oil in a non-inflammatory way, it also has mild antibacterial properties that can help reduce acne-causing bacteria, P. acnes 🦠.

 By drying out extra sebum, sulfur already helps reduce the likelihood of breakouts, but it can also kill some microbes on its own.
 If you only get a few pimples now and then, sulfur might be enough to keep them at bay.
-However, if they are more of a problem for you, sulfur alone probably won’t do the trick.
+However, if they are more of a problem for you, sulfur acne treatment alone probably won’t do the trick.

 Which Sulfur Acne Product Is Right for Your Skin Type?

 Sulfur acne products come in nearly every variety.
 Most contain a concentration of between 2% and 10%, though there are outliers in both directions.
 With such a variety of products and concentrations, how are you supposed to know what to use?
 It all depends on your skin type.

 Sulfur is a gentle drying agent, but it is still a drying agent, so if you have extremely dry skin, we do not recommend using sulfur for pimples and dark spots at all.
 The best acne treatment for this skin type is a good, water-based moisturizer.
 Many people with acne avoid moisturizer because they are worried about clogging pores, but water-based moisturizers help keep the skin hydrated to prevent irritation and inflammation 🔥, all without clogging pores.